oymotion/oymotion.github.io/index.md

   diagnosing gForce.

 ### Downloads
+* [gForceApp for Android][gForceAppForAndroid]

+    The pre-built release of [gForceApp][gForceApp] for Android.

 * [sEMG Raw Data Capture Utility](/assets/downloads/RawDataCapture.zip)

     Only for gForce 100 with support for raw data capturing.

 * [sEMG Raw Data Capture SDK](/assets/downloads/RawDataCaptureSDK.zip)

     Only for gForce 100 with support for raw data capturing.

 ---
 ## gForce Neuron